Sadly many people like watching a train wreck. Which is why Bob Lefsetz pulls a crowd, first in music and now in tech.

-Sacca’s concern is management’s inability to clearly convey Twitter’s existing value and future potential, innovate at the pace required of a tech company and absent of this undertake adequate M&A. Sacca sees blue sky and the challenges he outlines aren’t exactly a death sentence.
+Sacca's concern is management's inability to clearly convey Twitter's existing value and future potential.
+The inability to innovate at the pace required of a tech company, and absent this undertake adequate M&A. Sacca sees blue sky and the challenges he outlines aren't exactly a death sentence.

 He writes, "But to call it an also-ran would be generous.
 Turns out to win, or at least play the game in a meaningful way, you've got to have a freemium offering.
 And Apple Music does not."
 Nonsense.

 To "win" (and tech is binary in this regard) paying subscribers matter.
 Spotify doesn’t have enough, just yet, and Apple's advantage is that it doesn't need them survive.
 Who do you think can stay the course?